-But we do care a lot about our environmental impact.
+But beef farmers and ranchers do care a lot about our environmental impact.
 Allow us to expand on that while sharing more about how beef is raised.
 We'll introduce you to some farmers and ranchers from across Washington to see what it all looks like in real life.

-In the U.S. we are focused on leading the way with better practices.
-The beef community is on a continuous journey to improve our environmental impacts, and it's resulting in providing more protein for people, using less resources, while leaving a smaller environmental hoofprint.
+In the U.S. beef community we are focused on leading the way with better practices.
+The beef community is on a continuous journey to improve our environmental impacts, and it's resulting in providing more protein for people, using less resources, while leaving a smaller environmental hoofprint than ever before.

-Anyone can help our entire food system become more sustainable and lower your carbon footprint without going meatless.
+Anyone can help our entire food system become more sustainable and lower your carbon foodprint without going meatless.
 It's estimated that about 40% of the food we buy at the grocery store is wasted.
 As in, we didn't eat that lettuce before it got weird, or the leftover spaghetti and meatballs from dinner went in the compost instead of in someone's lunchbox.
-Forty percent!
-That's crazy.
-We waste less beef than other foods, *only* 20 percent, but still.
+We'll say it again for those in the back: 4.
+0. Percent.

-Think of it this way: when food goes to waste, any amount of GHG emitted and resources used were for naught.
-A focus on fighting waste by consuming most all of the food we raise for energy and enjoyment is an effort everyone can get behind.
-We did the math: if the amount of beef going to waste was cut in half, we could improve beef sustainability by 10 percent.
+Think of it this way: when food goes to waste, any amount of GHG emitted and resources used were for naught and when your leftovers make their way to the landfill they decompose at add to the emissions tally.
+A focus on fighting waste by consuming most-to-all of the food we raise for energy and enjoyment is an effort everyone can get behind.
+We did the math: If the amount of beef going to waste was cut in half, we could improve beef sustainability by 10 percent.
 Wasting less is also a way to honor the resources, people, and animals involved from pasture to plate.